New From Simple Harmonic Motion…

 What Makes Perfect Lives a Radical Kind of Opera?

-Exploring the Unique Structure of Robert Ashley’s Television Opera Robert Ashley's Perfect Lives employs a deliberately unconventional narrative structure that significantly departs from traditional opera and typical linear storytelling.
-It is described as a "truly...
+The Unique Structure of Robert Ashley’s Television Opera Robert Ashley's Perfect Lives employs a deliberately unconventional narrative structure that significantly departs from traditional opera and from typical linear storytelling.
+The narrative follows an...

 John Cage's Radio Music score (Part F)